3cqs-coder/SymBot/dbcontroller/README.md

 * It then either initializes a new MongoDB replica set or manages an existing one based on the current state.
 - Continuous monitoring allows the tool to adapt the replica set configuration in response to changes in the Swarm network, such as node additions or removals, reboots, shutdowns, etc.
 * The [nosqlclient](https://www.nosqlclient.com/) service included in the recipe can be used to access and manage the db - upon launching the nosqlclient front end, click connect to select a database to view/manage.
 - The included compose YML will use the latest version available on DockerHub via [jackietreehorn/mongo-replica-ctrl](https://hub.docker.com/r/jackietreehorn/mongo-replica-ctrl)  .
 Alternatively, you can use `docker pull jackietreehorn/mongo-replica-ctrl:latest` to pull the latest version and push it onto your own repo.
-Additionally, the included `build.sh` allows you to build the docker image locally as well.
+Additionally, the included [`./build.sh`](/build.sh) allows you to build the docker image locally as well.

 ## Troubleshooting
 * **Logs** - check the Docker service logs for the mongo controller service for details about its operation (enable `DEBUG:1` in compose YML if you want more detail).